Perth Mint Gold Token (PMGT) Price Hits $1,888.98 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Perth Mint Gold Token’s genesis date was February 12th, 2020.
 Perth Mint Gold Token’s total supply is 1,178 tokens and its circulating supply is 298 tokens.
 Perth Mint Gold Token’s official Twitter account is @pmgoldtoken and its Facebook page is accessible here.
+Perth Mint Gold Token’s official website is www.pmgt.io.
 The official message board for Perth Mint Gold Token is medium.com/pmgt.
 The Reddit community for Perth Mint Gold Token is https://reddit.com/r/pmgoldtoken and the currency’s Github account can be viewed here.
-The official website for Perth Mint Gold Token is www.pmgt.io.

 It is based on GoldPass, The Perth Mint‘s full-service gold investment platform that digitises physical gold in the form of digital certificates.
 PMGT offers a tokenised version of GoldPass certificates on the Ethereum blockchain as an ERC20 token.